patrickfav/id-mask/README.md

     private static final byte[] ID_MASK_KEY = new byte[]{(byte) 0xE4, (byte) 0x8A, ...};

-##### Option B: Generate Random Key with Java Code
+#### Option B: Generate Random Key with Java Code

-Either in the debugger, simple application or any other REPL execute the following code (IdMask must be in classpath):
+Either in the [debugger](https://www.jetbrains.com/help/idea/debugging-your-first-java-application.html), simple application or any other [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) execute the following code (IdMask must be in classpath):

     Bytes.random(16).encodeHex();

-Which will create a random byte array using SecureRandom and encodes it as Hex string.
-In you code just
+Which will create a random byte array using SecureRandom and encodes it as hex string.
+In your code just use this code and proved the hex string created before:
-use:

     private static final byte[] ID_MASK_KEY = Bytes.parseHex("e48a....").array();

 Either way, don't worry too much as the library supports changing the secret key while still be able to unmask older ids.

-#### Step 2: Initialize IdMask
+### Step 2: Initialize IdMask

-Usually the default settings are fine for most use cases, however often the following may make sense to increase security:
+Usually the default settings are fine for most use cases, however often the following may make sense to change some settings based on current requirements

- * **Randomize Ids**: By default off; if this option is set, the same id weill create different masked ids every time.
-This makes sense for tokens, share links, etc. but does not make sense if the client needs to know equality of ids.
+#### Q1: Should Ids be deterministic or random?

+By default off, the masking algorithm supports randomization of generated ids.
+This is achieved by creating a random number, use it as part to encrypt the id and append it the output.
+Therefore randomized Ids are longer than their deterministic counter part.
+Randomization increases the obfuscation effectivness but makes it impossible for a client to check equality.
+This usually makes sense with shareable links, random access tokens, or other one-time identifiers.
+Randomized ids withing models are probably a bad idea.

+Enable with:

+    Config.builder()
+        .randomizedIds(true)
+        ...

+#### Q2: What encoding should I choose?

+The library internally converts everything to bytes, encrypts it and then needs an encoding to make it printable.
+Per default the url-safe version of Base64 ([RFC4648](https://tools.ietf.org/html/rfc4648)).
+This is a well supported, fast and reasonable space efficient (needs ~25% more storage than the raw bytes).

+Depending on your use case, you may want Ids that:

+* are easy to type
+* do not contain words, or at the very least curse words
+* need to be as short as possible

+Currently the following encodings are supported:

+* Hex
+* Base32
+* Base32 (safe)
+* Base64 (url)

  * **Caching**: By default a simple in-memory cache is enabled.
 You may want to provide your own cache if you still use one.
  * Advanced Security Features